-The Office of Academic Assistance (OAA) and the Academic Resource Center (ARC), located in the lower level of the Library, provide a range of services to help students succeed academically.
-The ARC provides tutoring & academic coaching support, and all students are encouraged to utilize these services.
+The Office of Academic Assistance (OAA) and the Academic Resource Center (ARC), located on the lower level of the Library, provide a range of services to help students succeed academically.
+The ARC provides tutoring & academic mentoring support, and all students are encouraged to utilize these services.
 Thinking Storm is an online tutoring tool available to Belmont Abbey students each day of the year that offers one-on-one support in the following subject areas: writing, math, chemistry, physics, biology, accounting, finance, and economics.
 Students access Thinking Storm via their Canvas account.
-Additionally, faculty and peer tutors are available in the ARC on a walk-in basis at scheduled times during the week to assist with a variety of subjects.
-The walk-in tutoring schedule is emailed to all students at the start of the term and it is also accessible via students' Canvas accounts.
+Additionally, In-person faculty and peer tutors are available in the ARC, to support students across the academic disciplines during the week.
+During Covid-19 restrictions, students will need to make an appointment through his/her BAC Canvas accounts, to receive face-toface tutoring, until further notice.

-The OAA offers individualized academic coaching to help students develop the habits and abilities needed to be successful in college, including time management techniques and study skills.
-The Director of Academic Assistance works closely with the Academic

-Resource Center Staff to ensure that services are available to any student experiencing academic difficulty, including those who have been placed on academic probation.
+The OAA offers individualized academic mentoring to help students develop the habits and abilities needed to be successful in college, including time management techniques and study skills.
+The Director of Academic Assistance works closely with the Academic Resource Center Staff to ensure that services are available to any student experiencing academic difficulty, including those who have been placed on academic probation.
 Through the OAA and the ARC, the College commits itself both to upholding high academic standards and to providing support to enable all diligent students to succeed.
 All students are encouraged to take advantage of the services offered by the OAA and the ARC.